JamesCoding888/JavaOCP20221017/README.md

 - Description: Create PetStore.class to implement AbstractAnimal and InterfaceAnimal

 > Weapon.java
-- Description: Create interface of Weapon.class for its sub-class to implement
+- Description: Create interface of Weapon.class for its sub-class(es) to implement